Distribute Add-ons

 Note

-The CAPI clusters are registered in the projectsveltos namespace.
-If you register the clusters in a different namespace, update the command above.
+The CAPI clusters are detected automatically by Sveltos.
+They are registered in the projectsveltos namespace by default.
+If we register the clusters in a different namespace, update the command above.

 Sveltos ClusterProfile Kyverno